 Sea Princess cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9150913, owned by the Princess Cruises line (a Carnival Corporation brand).
-Among the unfortunate events at sea are Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), shore excursion incidents, pollution, machinery malfunctions, christening bad luck, world’s biggest cruise ship cocaine bust.
+Among the unfortunate events at sea are Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), shore excursion incidents, pollution, machinery malfunctions, christening bad luck, drug smuggling (world’s biggest cruise ship cocaine bust).

 Here you can also track MS Sea Princess position at sea.using the AIS live ships tracker of VesselFinder.
 The 77,500-ton 1970-passenger Princess cruise ship Sea was built in 1998 by the Fincantieri shipbuilding company in Italy.

 At the Sea Princess CruiseMinus page you will find a complete list of this Princess cruise ship’s major accidents and cruise incidents.
 Reports are made by our own staff using official data from major online news media sources, Wikipedia and USCG (Coast Guard) reports.

 Here we also post updates on Sea Princess cruise law news.
 They are related to recent crimes being investigated.
 Among those could be arrests, filed lawsuits, charges and fines, grievances, settled /withdrawn legal actions, lost cases, etc.

 You can add more details or submit your own Sea Princess ship incidents (negative cruise experience reports) via the Cruise Minus “contact us” form.

 This is link to the ship’s official site Princess.com.